Learn How to Grow Fountain Grass (Pennisetum)

 Begin by cutting back any existing top growth to about two to three inches above the soil line.

-Dig up the entire root ball of the plant if you can, using a shovel to work around the edges.
 In some cases, particularly if your plant is very old or very large, you may not be able to dig it up entirely, and will have to work in sections instead.
 Feel free to recruit a friend to help!

 Take divisions only from the outer edge of the root ball to create new plants, and avoid old growth in the center.
-Use your shovel to cut off rooted pieces that are at least three inches in diameter.

-Once you have your divisions, replant the parent.
-You can follow the steps described below to transplant divisions just as you would other transplants, to the same depth that they were growing in the ground previously.
+You can follow the steps described below to transplant divisions – set them at the same depth that they were growing in the ground previously.

 Learn more about how to divide perennials in our guide.